mmertsock/TouchGradientPicker/README.md

 A simple UIView subclass that draws a gradient background, by setting the value of the `gradient` property.
 Drop this onto your storyboard scene in Xcode with whatever layout you want.

-## GradientType: abstract value types to model gradients
+## GradientType: abstract value types that model gradients

 The `GradientType` protocol defines a list of color-position pairs.
 Each color is associated with a float value between 0 and 1.
 These values place the color points along the length of the gradient, and the color at each point along the gradient is determined by interpolating the adjacent colors.
 See [`CGGradient` reference][CGGradient] for more info.

 Implementations of GradientType provide various ways to construct gradients.
-The single implementation provided, `CenterColorGradient`, describes a gradient by defining the color to display at the center of the gradient, and the amount by which to shift various components of that color at each endpoint of the gradient.
+The single implementation currently provided, `CenterColorGradient`, describes a gradient by defining the color to display at the “center” of the gradient, and the amount by which to shift various components of that color at each endpoint of the gradient.

 You can build your own implementation of GradientType as well.